craftingcity/The-Known-World/Game Notes/Mechanics/Custom Weapon Mechanics.md

 ### Amputate
 Please see the [[#Targeting Table]] below.

-In replacement of a weapon attack, you may attempt to amputate an exposed organ or part of a creature.
+As you perform a weapon attack, you may attempt to amputate an exposed organ or part of a creature.
 Select a row of the [[#Targeting Table]].
-Make a weapon attack versus the target's AC plus your selection's DC
+If your attack beats the target's AC + your selection's

 ### Sweep
 ### Cross-Lock Grab

 As a reaction, when you are attacked by a creature within 5 feet, you may perform a contested Athletics check against your attacker.
-If you succeed, the attacker is grappled and you take no damage from the attack that triggered this reaction.
+If you succeed, you take no damage from the triggering attack, and the attacker is grappled.
+While you maintain this grapple, you cannot use your weapon to make attacks, and you gain an effective +4 to your Athletics.

 ### Wrap

-In replacement of a weapon attack, one can make a
+As you perform a weapon attack, you may attempt to restrain your target.

 ### Return
 ### Pointtack

+As you perform a weapon attack, you may attempt to precisely target your weapon.
 ### Scatter

-In replacement of a weapon attack, you may perform a
+In replacement of a weapon attack, you may create a 10' cone of small, quick, and harmful pellets.
+Roll your weapon's normal damage.
+Any creatures in the zone take an equal division of the damage.
+Any creatures in half cover take half of their share of the damage, and any creatures in three-quarters cover take three-quarters of their share of the damage, and in either case the remaining damage is done to the cover instead.

 ## Targeting Table
 DC Increase | Part | Condition